williamdlees/TRIgS/docs/IgBLASTPlus.md

 ### *tag*_j.txt ###

-Nucleotide analysis of the junction, based on IgBLAST's junction details and supplemented by the identification of the entire junction.
+Nucleotide analysis of the junction, based on IgBLAST's junction details.

 Fields included: